tghack 2020 |

 chain += rop.do_syscall(1, [1, flag_buf, 0x100]) # write flag_buf->stdout

-chain #print(chain.print_payload_code())
+#print(chain.print_payload_code())

 return chain.payload_str(base_addr=base)